From Nursing Home

 It is no coincidence that the entire healthcare sector has started shifting from a focus on ‘quality of care’ to ‘quality of life.’

-Many care organizations have taken important steps in this direction.
+Many care organisations have taken important steps in this direction.
 Visions have been rewritten, teams inspired, and small-scale initiatives launched.
 But the real transformation often remains elusive.
 Reality proves stubborn: the energy on the work floor doesn’t last, results are temporary, and old patterns of control, productivity, and risk management remain dominant.

 The result?
-People with dementia feel excluded and get stuck in systems that were once built with the best intentions but where the medical perspective and risk management outweigh human preferences.
+People living with dementia feel excluded and get stuck in systems that were once built with the best intentions but where the medical perspective and risk management outweigh human preferences.

 But it doesn’t have to be this way.